featdd/dpn_glossary/Documentation/Configuration/ExtensionSettings/Index.rst

         string

    Description
-        Comma list of Tags which are not allowed as parent for a parsing tag
+        Comma list of Tags which are not allowed as parents for a parsing tag

    Default
         a,script